Topics

 So, whether it’s providing support for remote workers feeling isolated or helping employees resume work, employers need to take action to create a healthier workplace for everyone.

-How do employers in Canada offer their employees mental health support?
+How Canadian employers offer mental health support

 So, what does mental health support look like in employee benefits packages?
 Here are some of the benefits that employers in Canada offer to their employees: